In Southampton our 130 volunteers are committed to the following initiatives:-

-- Night-time Patrols – We send out patrols into the city centre on Friday and Saturday nights from about 10:30pm to 4 am.
+- Night-time Patrols – We send out patrols into the city centre on Friday and Saturday nights from about 10:30pm to 4 am (these patrols are finishing earlier during these Covid times).

 - Millbrook Community Patrol – We send out patrols into the Millbrook and Lordshill areas on a Saturday evening.